c-g-dev/awesome-haxe-macros/README.md

 <br/>

-## Individual Examples
+## Library Examples

 - **[deepnightLibs Cinematic.hx](https://github.com/deepnight/deepnightLibs/blob/master/src/dn/Cinematic.hx)** - Builds an elegant orchestrator/coroutine system, effectively extends the language by parsing expressions in a bespoke form like `{doStuff() > wait(500)}`.
 Showcases how operators like `>` can be co-opted for creative uses.

+- **[compiletime](https://github.com/jasononeil/compiletime)** - Access compile-time information not normally available during runtime, such as lists of all defined types, all types implementing a certain interface, etc.

 <br/>

 ## Full Project Examples

-- **[compiletime](https://github.com/jasononeil/compiletime)** - Access compile-time information not normally available during runtime, such as lists of all defined types, all types implementing a certain interface, etc.

 - **[heaps Res.hx system](https://github.com/HeapsIO/heaps/blob/master/hxd/Res.hx)** - In the `./res/` folder of your source code, provides a static class which reads the folder and adds typed fields for each with full IDE completion.
 Effectively statically types resource files and gives them IntelliSense.